There are questions you need answered before having your film or video translated.

-Video translation costs will vary radically based on the style you choose, but there are other factors that go into price as well.
+Video translation costs will vary radically based on the style you choose.
+But there are other factors that go into the price as well.

 There are several questions that a translation company will ask you in order to give you an accurate quotation on your project.
 By having the answers to as many of these questions as you can before calling, you'll get a quicker and more accurate quote.

 Some of the questions have simple answers, but some of them require you to make choices.
-Of course if our clients need assistance with deciding on some of the answers, we're always here to help!
-Here are the questions:
+Of course, if our clients need assistance with deciding on some of the answers, we're always here to help!

 - How long is the video that needs translation?

 - How many people are speaking in the video?

 - Do you have a written script for your video?